-Figure 2: Genesis of target molecule T20.
+Figure 1: Genesis of target molecule T20.
 The target molecule is created (i.e. rediscovered) in 20 evolution steps through the collective design efforts of seven out of eight participants of this experiment.
 The individual contributions to the target molecule creation are represented by different colors.
 Some intermediate generated molecules are also shown.

+To illustrate such features, the genesis of target molecule T20 is reported in Figure 1.
 Target molecule T20 was generated in 20 evolution steps through the collective work of seven out of the eight participants of this experiment.
 While the general trend of molecule evolution is positive, meaning the score of the resulting molecule in each design session is higher than the starting molecule, there are evolution steps in the genesis of target T20 where the score remains equal (steps 10, 11 and 14) or even decreases (steps 8 and 15).
 The transit through molecules with scores lower than the experiment maximum may represent the exit mechanism from local maxima.